 National Teaching Fellowship Scheme (NTFS)

 This highly prestigious UK-wide scheme recognises and rewards excellent learning and teaching, with up to 55 awards made on an annual basis to eligible higher education providers in England, Northern Ireland, Wales and Scotland.
-Four Bangor colleagues have won this prestigious award in the last three consecutive years, which represents 40% of all the NTFs awarded in the whole of Wales to date.
+Several Bangor colleagues have won this prestigious award and the directory of previous winners can be found here.

-Funded by the Higher Education Funding Council for England, the Higher Education Funding Council for Wales and the Department for Employment and Learning in Northern Ireland, National Teaching Fellowships are the most prestigious awards that can be bestowed on those involved in teaching or supporting teaching in higher education.
-Each eligible higher education provider can only nominate up to three of its learning and teaching staff for consideration per year.
+National Teaching Fellowships are prestigious awards that can be bestowed on those involved in teaching or supporting teaching in higher education.
+Each eligible higher education provider can only nominate up to three staff for consideration per year.

-Evidence of enhancing and transforming the student learning experience commensurate with the individual’s context and the opportunities afforded by it.
+- Individual excellence: of enhancing and transforming student outcomes and/or the teaching profession, demonstrating impact commensurate with the individual’s context and the opportunities afforded by it.

-Evidence of supporting colleagues and influencing support for student learning; demonstrating impact and engagement beyond the nominee’s immediate academic or professional role.
+- Raising the profile of excellence: of supporting colleagues and influencing support for student learning and/or the teaching profession; demonstrating impact and engagement beyond the nominee’s immediate academic or professional role.

-Evidence of the nominee’s commitment to her/his on-going professional development with regard to teaching and learning and/or learning support.
+- Developing excellence: of the nominee’s commitment to and impact of ongoing professional development with regard to teaching and learning and/or learning support.

-If you would like to be considered as a Bangor nominee for next year’s round please contact the Head of CPD (T&L) for informal discussion and advice. firstname.lastname@example.org Tel: 01248 (38) 2640
+If you would like to be considered as a Bangor nominee for National Teaching Fellowship, then please contact the Reward & Recognition for Teaching & Learning Manager, Dr Caroline Bowman, for an informal chat.

 Bangor Teaching Fellowships